nikhild7/Big_Data/Hive-Hbase-ConnectivityREADME.md

 ![image](https://user-images.githubusercontent.com/113916872/200172601-6905d9a3-62a8-4019-a6f2-a777125b82b9.png)

+## Hbase Storage handler property :
+=> Storage Handlers are a combination of InputFormat , OutputFormat , SerDe , and specific code that Hive uses to treat an external entity as a standard Hive table.

+  'org.apache.hadoop.hive.hbase.HBaseStorageHandler'

-## Create An External table using storage handler property:
+## Create An External table using Hbase storage handler property with columns mapping :

 =>CREATE EXTERNAL TABLE IF not exists sales_order_csv_main (